Certified Health Education Specialist Education Requirements

 The Job of a Certified Health Education Specialist

 A health educator, as classified by the U.S. Bureau of Labor Statistics (BLS), promotes community education on healthy living, disease prevention, nutrition and exercise.
-The BLS (www.bls.gov) states that the majority of health educators in 2008 were employed in the healthcare and social assistance fields.
-Some of the other work environments included private businesses, colleges and universities, nonprofit organizations and schools.
+The BLS (www.bls.gov) states that the majority of health educators in 2013 were employed in general, medical and surgical hospitals as well as in local government.
+Some of the other work environments included doctor's offices and individual and family services.

 A certified health education specialist's job might include planning and managing an event or program based on the assessed needs of a particular audience.
 For instance, a specialist might offer a series of lectures on underage drinking and sexual activity at a health fair for middle or high school students.
 These educators are often called upon to work with a committee or team to handle the logistics of events, along with creating videos, brochures and other educational materials.

 According to Salary.com, the U.S. median annual income for health educators in 2014 was approximately $58,623.
 Salaries ranged from $40,718 to $75,744 for most of these professionals.